Ypertex/blog/content/articles/who-wins-poker-games/index.md

 Trust, however, is based on people, not tools.

-So as a professional strategist, don't forget to invest equal resources into building trust and relationships with decision-makers (experts and laymen alike).
-If they trust you, they'll be more inclined to trust the strategy that you've developed---and apply it when the time comes without having second thoughts.
+So as a professional strategist, don't forget to invest equal resources into building trust and relationships with decision-makers (experts and laypeople alike).
+If they trust you, they'll be more inclined to trust the strategy that you've developed—and apply it when the time comes without having second thoughts.

 > When the trust account is high, communication is easy, instant, and effective.
 >